Israel will consider U.S. Mideast plan, Palestinians to boycott

 Palestinian officials are boycotting the Trump administration and have refused to engage with its Middle East peace plan.

-Trump’s team is unveiling the economic portion of the plan this week at a conference in Manama, the capital of Bahrain, which it hopes will stimulate the economy of the Palestinian territories and of the region.
-The political part of the plan will be rolled out at a later date.

-Palestinian President Mahmoud Abbas said that solely economic solutions were a non-starter.
+Palestinian President Mahmoud Abbas said that solely economic solutions to the Israeli-Palestinian conflict were a non-starter.

 “Money is important.
 The economy is important.
 But politics are more important.
 The political solution is more important,” Abbas told reporters in the West Bank city of Ramallah.